-Samsung washing machines have some high-quality assembly, especially the electronic parts.
+Samsung washing machines have some high-quality assembly, especially electronic parts.

-According to the service centers, electronic parts — boards, wiring — fail less often than other elements.
+Electronic parts — boards, wiring — fail less often than other elements, according to the service centers.

 Let us consider it:

-- The failure of the drain pump, the wear of oil seals and bearings occupy the remaining rating positions.
+- The drain pump’s failure, the wear of oil seals and bearings occupy the remaining rating positions.